-Unless you’ve created a proper estate plan, when you die many of your assets must first pass through the court process known as probate before those assets can be distributed to your heirs.
-Like most court proceedings, probate can be time-consuming, costly, and open to the public, and because of this, avoiding probate—and keeping your family out of court—is a central goal of most estate plans.
+Unless you’ve created a proper estate plan, when you die many of your assets must first pass through the court process known as before those assets can be distributed to your heirs.
+Like most court proceedings, can be time-consuming, costly, and open to the public, and because of this, avoiding probate—and keeping your family out of court—is a central goal of most estate plans.

 - Determining the validity of your will (if you have one).

 - Appointing an executor or administrator to manage the process and settle your estate.

 - Locating and valuing all of your assets.